 - Squalene (vegan) for more hydration and soothe skin.

 There are a few more ingredients and I put them in double-check vegan and it turned up 2 results Squalene which comes from a shark’s liver but it can also come from olives.
 At Mad Hippie they chose to get their Squalene from olives.

 As far as Tocopherol, on their FAQ they say all their ingredients are cruelty-free and vegan except for their SPF which contains beeswax.
 I can’t find anything going against that but them not stating it as clearly as they did Squalene which is weird but we’re just going to take their word for it.
 Meaning we’re all good to go!

 According to Mad Hippie, they say: gently massage a gracious amount of oil into the skin for a minute.
 Then place a warm washcloth on the face and wait until it cools.
 Next, do one light pass of the washcloth over the skin. gentle wiping away the dirt, makeup, and excess oil.

-I pretty much use this every night.
-I do love it, and I like it a lot more than wipes and using double cleansers even though it is a double cleanse.
+I like it a lot more than wipes and using double cleansers even though you’ll have to cleanse again.
 I just use it as a way to remove makeup, oil, and dirt from the skin.
 It virtually removes all of that from my skin and it doesn’t strip it bare.
 Overall it’s probably a 3.5 out of 5.
-It’s not bad at all but it’s not worth the price point for what it is.
+It’s not bad at all but it’s not worth the price point for how small the amount I’m getting.
 Maybe if I used it as an actual cleanser it’d be different but if I’m completely honest I probably won’t be buying this again.